Czech Prime Minister says nationwide quarantine likely

-PRAGUE (Reuters) - Czech Prime Minister Andrej Babis said the government would likely declare a quarantine for the entire country to fight the coronavirus outbreak, he told a television interview on Sunday.
+PRAGUE, March 15 (Reuters) - Czech Prime Minister Adrej Babis said the government would likely declare a quarantine for the entire country to fight the coronavirus outbreak, he told a television interview on Sunday.

 The cabinet will meet on Sunday afternoon.